Anglo-Iraqi War: Ashar

-Starting on 7 May and ending 8 May, elements of the 20th Indian Infantry Brigade and the 21st Indian Infantry Brigade captured Ashar, near Basra.
-Ashar was well defended and the Iraqi defenders inflicted a number of casualties on the British attackers.
-The British units involved were A, B, C, and D companies of 2nd battalion 8th Gurkha Rifles and a half section of Rolls-Royce armoured cars from 4th battalion 13th Frontier Force Rifles.
+From 7 to 8 May elements of the 20th Indian Infantry Brigade and the 21st Indian Infantry Brigade captured Ashar, near Basra.
+Ashar was well defended, and the Iraqi defenders inflicted a number of casualties on the British attackers.
+The British units involved were A, B, C, and D companies of 2nd battalion 8th Gurkha Rifles and a half-section of Rolls-Royce armoured cars from 4th battalion 13th Frontier Force Rifles.
 2nd battalion 4th Gurkha Rifles were held in reserve.
-As a result of the successful action against Ashar, Basra City was secured without a fight.
-However, armed resistance from Iraqi police and Army units continued until 17 May.
+As a result of the successful action against Ashar, Basra City was secured without a fight, but armed resistance from Iraqi police and Army units continued until 17 May.
 While the Basra area was now secured, it was flood season in Iraq, and the difficulty of northward movement from Basra by rail, road, or river towards Baghdad stifled further operations.
 In addition, Iraqi forces occupied points along the Tigris and along the railway to further discourage northward movement.

-On 8 May, operations in Iraq were passed, from under the control of Auchinleck's India Command, to the command of Wavell's Middle East Command.
+On 8 May, control of operations in Iraq was passed, from Auchinleck in New Delhi, to Wavell's Middle East Command.
 Lieutenant-General Edward Quinan arrived from India to replace Fraser as commander of Iraqforce.
 Quinan's immediate task was to secure Basra as a base.
 He was ordered by Wavell not to advance north until the co-operation of the local tribes was fully assured.
 Quinan could also not contemplate any move north for three months on account of the flooding of the Tigris and Euphrates.

 Directives were issued to Quinan prior to his assuming command.
 On 2 May, he had been directed as follows: "(a) Develop and organise the port of Basra to any extent necessary to enable such forces, our own or Allied, as might be required to operate in the Middle East including Egypt, Turkey, Iraq, and Iran, to be maintained. (b) Secure control of all means of communication, including all aerodromes and landing grounds in Iraq, and develop these to the extent requisite to enable the Port of Basra to function to its fullest capacity."
 Quinan was further instructed to "begin at once to plan a system of defences to protect the Basra Base against attack by armoured forces supported by strong air forces, and also to be ready to take special measures to protect: (i) Royal Air Force installations and personnel at Habbaniya and Shaiba. (ii) The lives of British subjects in Baghdad and elsewhere in Iraq. (iii) The Kirkuk oilfields and the pipe line to Haifa."
 Lastly, Quinan was directed "to make plans to protect the Anglo-Iranian Oil Company's installations and its British employees in South West Iran if necessary."
 Quinan was informed that "it was the intention to increase his force up to three infantry divisions and possibly also an armoured division, as soon as these troops could be despatched from India."